Frequently Asked Patient Questions

 Q. How much does an eye exam cost?

 A. A comprehensive eye health and vision exam is $70.
-A basic contact lens exam is $110 and up.
-If you have astigmatism or need bifocal correction and want to wear contact lenses, there is a modest additional cost.
+A basic contact lens exam is $120.
+If you have astigmatism or need bifocal correction and want to wear contact lenses, there may be a modest additional cost.

 Q. Will I receive a written prescription after the exam?
 Will the prescription be accepted anywhere?